Chiripa culture: Middle and Late Chiripa

-The Taraco Archaeological Project (TAP), directed by Dr. Christine Hastorf, is investigating the Early and Middle Formative occupation at Chiripa, 1500 BCE-100 CE TAP has subdivided this occupation into three phases: Early Chiripa (1500-1000 BCE), Middle Chiripa (1000-800 BCE), and Late Chiripa (800 BCE-100 CE), based on ceramic styles and architecture and agriculture.
+The Taraco Archaeological Project (TAP), directed by Dr. Christine Hastorf, is investigating the Early and Middle Formative occupation at Chiripa, 1500–100 BCE.
+TAP subdivided this occupation into three phases: Early Chiripa (1500–1000 BCE), Middle Chiripa (1000–800 BCE), and Late Chiripa (800–100 BCE), based on ceramic styles and architecture and agriculture.
+However, carbon-14 dating has suggested that the Late Chiripa phase ended no later than 250 BCE.

 During the Middle Chiripa phase the population grew, and the village of Chiripa increased to 4.25 ha.
 The TAP excavations encountered no domestic architecture, but found one of the earliest examples of corporate architecture in the Lake Titicaca Basin: a huanca (semi-subterranean plaza/court), dating to 1000 BCE.
 The structure is trapezoidal and two meters deep with a white yellow clay floor and walls made of stone plastered with yellow clay.